 For individuals who have uterine fibroids and have laparoscopic uterine artery occlusion, the evidence consists of meta-analysis and nonrandomized controlled trials.
 Relevant outcomes are patient satisfaction, re-intervention rates, and complication rates.
-The evidence has shown that LUAO patient satisfaction scores are lower 37243 compared to UAE and that this procedure is less effective than UAE and myomectomy.
+The evidence has shown that LUAO patient satisfaction scores are lower compared to UAE and that this procedure is less effective than UAE and myomectomy.
+Long-term, well designed randomized studies are needed to properly evaluate this procedure for patient satisfaction, effects on fertility and future pregnancies.
 The evidence is insufficient to determine the effects of the technology on health outcomes.